 Yes, absolutely!
-In fact, I rarely have 6-7 overripe bananas at the same time so I typically use ones that I’ve frozen over the course of several weeks.
+In fact, I rarely have enough overripe bananas at the same time so I typically use ones that I’ve frozen over the course of several weeks.

 To freeze bananas, place peeled bananas in an airtight freezer bag and remove as much air as possible before freezing.
 Frozen bananas can last up to 6 months, maybe longer.

-To bake banana bread using frozen bananas, let them defrost completely in a freezer bag or bowl.
-Then, mash or puree the bananas (with the liquid!) using a fork, potato masher or immersion blender.
+To bake banana bread using frozen bananas, let them defrost completely in a freezer bag or bowl and come to room temperature.
+This is important because the banana bread will not cook through if the batter is cold.
+Then, mash or puree the bananas with the liquid using a fork, potato masher, or immersion blender.

 Healthy No-Added-Sugar Pumpkin Banana Bread

-The best ever healthy no added sugar pumpkin banana bread is bursting with fall flavors and is made with no refined sugar, just healthy, real food ingredients.
+The best ever healthy, low sugar pumpkin banana bread is bursting with fall flavors and is made with no added sugar, just healthy, real food ingredients.
 Enjoy it plain or add some mix-ins!